blanqslate/docs/event_planning_playbook.md

 ...more to come

 ## Day-of
-* Have one point of contact between us and venue + contractors that are involved in day-of logistics (e.g., bouncer)
+* (Could be same as person from 2 months out detail) Have one point of contact between us and venue + contractors that are involved in day-of logistics (e.g., bouncer)
 * Follow SOP of the venue and conduct ourselves professionally
 * Everyone arrives on time and supports each others' sets as much as possible
 * Take photos/videos for retro social media posts